frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

 __Parameters__
 **_other_**: It can accept single or multiple element data structure like the following:

 - Number
-- List.
+- List having 1 dimension.
 Currently, this method supports operation on only list of numeric values.
-- A numpy ndarray.
+- A numpy ndarray having 1 dimension.
 Currently, this method supports operation on only an array of numeric values.
 - pandas DataFrame.
 It must not be an empty dataframe.
 - pandas Series
 - frovedis DataFrame.
 It must not be an empty dataframe.